 The Jacobs School of Music offers the Master of Music degree, the Master of Music Education degree, and the Master of Science in Music Education degree.
-Available major fields within the Master of Music degree are listed under departmental headings in the Curricula for Graduate Degrees in Music section.
-Through the University Graduate School, students may seek the Master of Arts degree with a major in musicology.
+Available major fields within the Master of Music degree are listed under departmental headings in the Curricula for Graduate

+Degrees in Music section.
+Through the University Graduate School, students may seek the Master of Arts degree with a major in musicology or the Masters of Arts in musicology / Master of Arts in arts administration dual degree.
 Master of Music students may elect a second major from those available in the Master of Music degree.
 Double majors at the master's level may be considered if all requirements within each major field are met.
 Students may also complete two master's degrees simultaneously.
 Combined degrees are available in the Master of Library Science with the Master of Arts in Musicology or the Master of Music in Music Theory.